When skinny becomes sick, healthy needs to become an act of rebellion

 When commons were farming outside, and got whipped by the sun on the daily basis, the aristocracy was casually strolling thru the parks covering their hands with gloves and their faces with lacey-umbrellas to stay chalk-pale and untouched by sunrays.

-When corporate workers in the second half of 20th century were stuck in cubicles under fluorescent lightbulbs it was en vogue to show a bit of sun tan.
+When corporate workers in the second half of 20th century were stuck in cubicles under fluorescent lightbulbs it was chic to show a bit of effortless sun tan.
 The real sun tan was of course most desired – showing ability to afford time off and lavish vacation (time and money, baby!) when everybody else was stuck working their butts off from dawn to dusk.
-In a pinch a tanning salon could work, but the idea, again, was to reach for what was not easily accessible for masses.
+In a pinch, a tanning salon could work, but the idea, again, was to have what was not easily accessible for masses.

 The same was happening with weight and body image: generations of women were dieting in an attempt to pursue skinny look: advertised for many; promoted by selected few gracing covers of the magazines.